A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Results

-\RBB{To quantify the tendency of the many-body Floquet eigenstates to form $\pi/2$-spectral gap, we define another useful diagnostic termed the $\pi/2$-shifted spectral function $s_{\pi/2}$, which extends the $\pi$-shifted spectral function of Refs.~\cite{Khemani2016Phase,Bomantara2021Nonlocal} for studying period-doubling DTCs.
-Specifically,} \tc{ where $\mathcal{N}_s=1/\sum_{n \in \mathcal{M}} \int_{-\pi/T}^{\pi/T} \mathfrak{S}_{\hat{O},\pi/2}(\epsilon_n,\eta)\,d\eta$ is the normalization factor, $\mathcal{M}$ is a set of some random integers smaller than the the total system’s Hilbert space dimension \footnote{\tc{Throughout this work, we have chosen $\mathcal{M}=32$ for $N>4$, and $\mathcal{M}=12$ for $N=4$. }}, \RBB{the integrand is defined as} } \tc{ and $\hat{O}$} \RBB{is an appropriately chosen operator that is expected to map a many-body Floquet eigenstate to another that is separated in quasienergy by $\pi/(2T)$.
+{To quantify the tendency of the many-body Floquet eigenstates to form $\pi/2$-spectral gap, we define another useful diagnostic termed the $\pi/2$-shifted spectral function $s_{\pi/2}$, which extends the $\pi$-shifted spectral function of Refs.~\cite{Khemani2016Phase,Bomantara2021Nonlocal} for studying period-doubling DTCs.
+Specifically,} { where $\mathcal{N}_s=1/\sum_{n \in \mathcal{M}} \int_{-\pi/T}^{\pi/T} \mathfrak{S}_{\hat{O},\pi/2}(\epsilon_n,\eta)\,d\eta$ is the normalization factor, $\mathcal{M}$ is a set of some random integers smaller than the the total system’s Hilbert space dimension \footnote{{Throughout this work, we have chosen $\mathcal{M}=32$ for $N>4$, and $\mathcal{M}=12$ for $N=4$. }}, {the integrand is defined as} } { and $\hat{O}$} is an appropriately chosen operator that is expected to map a many-body Floquet eigenstate to another that is separated in quasienergy by $\pi/(2T)$.
 In our calculation, we have chosen $\hat{O}=\sigma_{a,0}^z+i\sigma_{b,0}^z$ as it yields the exact desired mapping at ideal parameter values.
 Indeed, at ideal parameter values ($J=0$ and $hT=\pi$), $s_{\pi/2}$ can be analytically computed to yield precisely $1$, which indicates that all many-body Floquet eigenstates exhibit perfect $\pi/2$ spectral gap.
-At more general parameter values, our numerical calculation of Fig.~\ref{fig: sf and sg and ps}(a) (blue circles) reveals that $s_{\pi/2}$ takes a value between $0$ and $1$, and it increases monotonically with the system size.
-This suggests that the many-body Floquet eigenstates indeed have the tendency to exhibit $\pi/2$-shifted spectral gap in the thermodynamic limit, and our operator choice $\hat{O}$ is relatively effective at capturing this spectral gap. }
+At more general parameter values, our numerical calculation of Fig.~\ref{fig: sf and sg and ps}(a) \tc{(blue circles)} reveals that $s_{\pi/2}$ takes a value between $0$ and $1$, and it increases monotonically with the system size. \RBB{Similarly, as qualitatively the same signature is observed for two different parameter values $MT=\pi$ and $MT=0.95\pi$, the observed effect is not a result of fine-tuning.
+Instead, it genuinely demonstrates} that the many-body Floquet eigenstates indeed have the tendency to exhibit $\pi/2$-shifted spectral gap in the thermodynamic limit, and our operator choice $\hat{O}$ is relatively effective at capturing this spectral gap.